Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had the 23rd-ranked team ERA across all league pitching staffs (4.26).
+- The Diamondbacks' 4.26 team ERA ranked 23rd across all MLB pitching staffs.

-- Kelly will make his first start of the season for the Diamondbacks.
+- Bumgarner makes his first start of the season for the Diamondbacks.

-- In his last appearance on Wednesday, Oct.
-5, the 34-year-old right-hander, started and went six innings against the Milwaukee Brewers.
+- In his last appearance on Thursday, Sept.
+22, the 33-year-old left-hander, started and went six innings against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.